Zendos1/TimerControl/README.md

 ```
 github "Zendos1/TimerControl"
 ```
-to instruct Carthage to pull down and build the new dependency, run the following command through terminal in the same folder location as the Cartfile.
+To instruct Carthage to pull down and build the new dependency, run the following command through terminal in the same folder location as the Cartfile.
 ```
 carthage update --platform ios
 ```
-Carthage will pull down TimerControl framework and build to a folder called ***Builds***.
+Carthage will pull down TimerControl framework and build to a folder called `Builds`.
-In the General tab of your Xcode project, under ***Frameworks, Libraries and Embedded content***, Drag the *Carthage/Builds/iOS/TimerControl.framework* into Xcode.
-Because TimerControl is a dynamic framework - Ensure that the framework has ***Embedded*** selected in the dropdown beside the framework under *Frameworks, Libraries and Embedded content*
+In the General tab of your Xcode project, under `Frameworks, Libraries and Embedded content`, Drag the `Carthage/Builds/iOS/TimerControl.framework` into Xcode.
+Because TimerControl is a dynamic framework - Ensure that the framework has `Embedded` selected in the dropdown beside the framework under `Frameworks, Libraries and Embedded content`

 You should also add a ***New Run Script phase*** under the *Build Phases* tab in Xcode.
 Add the following script:
 ```
 /usr/local/bin/carthage copy-frameworks
 ```
-In the same Run Script Phase, under *Input Files*, add an entry for the new framework:
+In the same Run Script Phase, under `Input Files`, add an entry for the new framework:
 ```
 $(SRCROOT)/Carthage/Build/iOS/TimerControl.framework
 ```